 Soul Strings is a music therapy-informed program that serves students and adults with developmental disabilities in the Greater New Orleans area.
 Music-informed therapy has been proven to support and increase the quality of life and functional skill sets for adults with developmental disabilities.
 LPO musicians work with a licensed music therapist in sessions that complement and reinforce therapy goals such as improving communication, memory, and attention skills.

 Soul Strings began at St. Michael Special School in the fall of 2015 thanks to a generous donation by the Oscar J. Tolmas Charitable Trust.
 The Louisiana Philharmonic Orchestra gratefully acknowledges the Ann and Gordon Getty Foundation and the League of American Orchestras for their generous support of this program at the Magnolia School in the 2014-2015 season.

 Soul Strings at Magnolia Community Services is a music therapy-informed program which serves residents with developmental disabilities.
 A string quartet, paired with a board-certified music therapist, visits Magnolia on a weekly basis so that residents may experience live music in an interactive way.
 The therapist guides the weekly sessions and activities include developing fine and gross motor skills, as well as communication development through discussions, and sing-a-longs.
-Email Education Coordinator Tori Lambert for more information.
+Email our Education team for more information.

 This program is supported by a grant from the Louisiana Division of the Arts, Office of Cultural Development, Department of Culture, Recreation and Tourism, in cooperation with the Louisiana State Arts Council.